Thank you for all that you do for Notre Dame students.

 - The Building Bridges Mentoring Program is a robust faculty-student mentoring programming sponsored by Multicultural Students Programs and Services.

-If you’re interested in participating in any of the programs listed above—or spearheading your own initiative—please contact Lissa Bill, Senior Counselor to the Vice President for Student Affairs.
+If you’re interested in participating in any of the programs listed above—or spearheading your own initiative—please contact Laura Connelly, Senior Counselor to the Vice President for Student Affairs.